raspstephan/raspstephan.github.io/_posts/2017-07-09-reproducibility-part1.md

 layout: post
 title:  "Reproducibility, Part 1 - What is it and how to start?"
 comments: true
-date:   2017-07-09 02:00:00 -0700
+date:   2017-07-09 09:00:00 -0000
 ---

-*Before I start let me thank and give credit to [Sebastian Lerch](https://sites.google.com/site/sebastianlerch/) of the Heidelberg Institute for Theoretical Studies (HITS), whose slides on the topics served as an inspiration for this post, and [Georgios Fragkoulidis](http://www.w2w.meteo.physik.uni-muenchen.de/people/phd_students/fragkoulidis_georgios/index.html) of Johannes Gutenberg-University in Mainz for initiation our discussion on the topic at the Early Career Scientist meeting of our project [Waves to Weather](http://www.w2w.meteo.physik.uni-muenchen.de) this spring.*
+*Before I start let me thank and give credit to [Sebastian Lerch](https://sites.google.com/site/sebastianlerch/) of the Heidelberg Institute for Theoretical Studies (HITS), whose slides on the topics served as an inspiration for this post, and [Georgios Fragkoulidis](http://www.w2w.meteo.physik.uni-muenchen.de/people/phd_students/fragkoulidis_georgios/index.html) of Johannes Gutenberg-University in Mainz for initiating our discussion on the topic at the Early Career Scientist meeting of our project [Waves to Weather](http://www.w2w.meteo.physik.uni-muenchen.de) this spring.*

 Science has a “reproducibility crisis”.
 Several high-publicity reports have emerged over the last few years, claiming that many results published in scientific journals cannot be reproduced.
 Take [this](http://www.bbc.com/news/science-environment-39054778) as an example or just google *reproducibility crisis* for a variety of recent articles.
 While the life sciences were hit hardest by this criticism, common practices in computational science - which includes most of weather and climate research - were also heavily scrutinized.